evoflowdt/playercode/replit.md

 -   **Player API**: Endpoints for display pairing, registration, heartbeats, content delivery, session management, and capability updates.
 -   **Player Auto-Reset**: Automatic player disconnection and reset when sessions are deleted from Settings page.
 Players detect 404 from heartbeat/content endpoints, clear localStorage, stop WebSocket reconnection, and return to pairing form with user notification.
 -   **Advanced Scheduling API**: Comprehensive API for managing scheduling rules, content priorities, transition effects, detecting conflicts, and generating timeline previews.
+-   **Playlist Scheduling**: Schedules can target either single content items OR complete playlists.
+When a schedule has a `playlistId`, the player content API automatically expands the playlist into an ordered array of content items, respecting custom durations set for each video.
+-   **Documentation**: Comprehensive built-in documentation system accessible via sidebar.
+Features four main sections (Getting Started, Features, Tutorials, API) using Tabs and Accordion components.
+Content is fully internationalized (English/Italian) and auto-updated to reflect platform features as they evolve.
+Includes platform overview, step-by-step tutorials, feature guides, and API reference documentation.

 ### System Design Choices
 -   **Data Flow**: Frontend uses TanStack Query, which communicates with the Express backend.
 The backend interacts with PostgreSQL via Drizzle ORM, and WebSocket broadcasts changes for real-time updates.